wp-plugins/mailpoet-woocommerce-add-on/readme.txt

 This simple plugin adds a checkbox on checkout page for your customers to subscribe to your MailPoet newsletters.

+== Installation ==

+1. Upload `mailpoet-woocommerce-addon/mailpoet-woocommerce-addon.php` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Setup the plugin following the instructions below.

 Simply config this plugin under WooCommerce settings in the MailPoet tab.
 The settings are in two sections.
 'General | Newsletters'

 Under 'General' simply enable the checkbox field to show on the checkout page.